 An unclear result means that the tests can’t tell whether your cervical cells are normal or abnormal.
 In this case, your doctor might have you come back in six months to a year for another Pap smear or to see if you need additional tests to rule out any other problems.

 Potential causes of abnormal or unclear Pap smear results:

 - HPV, which is the most common cause

 - an infection, such as a yeast infection

 Getting Pap smears according to recommendations is very important.
 The American Cancer Society estimates that there will be approximately 13,000 new cases of invasive cervical cancer and about 4,000 deaths from cervical cancer in 2018.
 Cervical cancer is most common in women ages 35 to 44.

 A Pap smear is the best method for early detection of cervical cancer or pre-cancer.
-In fact, research shows that as Pap smear use has increased, the death rate from cervical cancer dropped more than 50 percent.
+In fact,

 There are few, if any, risks associated with using a vaginal speculum, as long as the speculum is sterile.
 The biggest risk is discomfort during the pelvic exam.
 Tensing your muscles can make the exam more uncomfortable.

 To avoid getting tense, you can try breathing slowly and deeply, relaxing the muscles throughout your entire body — not just your pelvic area — and asking the doctor to describe what’s happening during the exam.
 You can also try any other relaxation technique that works for you.